 The test page contains ten buttons numbered appropriately 1 through 10.
 Pressing each button plays one of the ten words presented in the two just completed levels of the Sightword Worksheets.
 The child presses each numbered button in turn and, using his or her Decoding Chart for the spellings, writes the spellings for each word beneath its numbered button.

-When the test is complete, the child shows the ten written words to his or her parent to be checked.
+When the test is complete, the child shows the ten written words to his or her parent or teacher to be checked.
 A score of one-hundred percent means that child may begin the next two levels of the worksheets.
 Anything less than one-hundred percent, even if the child misses only one word, means the child must repeat the worksheets just finished and try the test again on another day.

 A child who does not pass a test the first time learns quickly that there is more to completing the worksheets than simply writing out the spellings for the sounds.
 The child must also use the sounds to read the word that he or she is writing, to know what the words are for the test.

 There are two new instructions to be given.
 First, the numbers beneath the sound images indicate how far down to count on the Decoding Chart to see which spelling to use.
 Second, counting starts at the white spelling.
-Some children think the yellow spelling is number one because it's the first color that they notice.
+Some children initially think the yellow spelling is number one because it's the first color that they notice.

 The C level also adds in Outlaw Words.
 Before a child can write the spelling of an Outlaw Word, the child's parent will have to download the Outlaw Words beginning list.Click here to download a beginning list of Outlaw Words